vedph/cadmus-gisarc-api/README.md

 - toponyms\*: the site's toponym(s).
 - location\*: geographic location.
 This is used to pinpoint the site on a map, as a point (representing its conventionally defined center) and eventually also as a region (defined with shapes like polygons).
 - metadata\*: the site's metadata.
-This should at least include a `hid` metadatum whose value is the human-friendly ID used to link inscriptions to sites.
+This should at least include a `eid` metadatum whose value is the human-friendly ID used to link inscriptions to sites.
 - external IDs.

 b) comment: